 Binding suggestions: For a classic set of titles like these we can select a colour of leather that is in keeping with the English cottage garden, a deep green, wheat coloured yellow or a delicate pink.
 Why not jazz up the end papers with marbling, we have a range of colours to match the book cases.
 Would you like a slipcase made to measure, that can be arranged, simply select a shade and we can emboss it with an image or lettering.

-This book was bound in a vibrant shade of purple to match her daughters favourite sports team, with gold edges - at Ludlow Bookbinders we can create a bespoke design to match your vision of the finished product.
+This book was bound in a vibrant shade of purple, with gold edges - at Ludlow Bookbinders we design striking books that will leave a lasting impression with the lucky recipient.

 The Voyages of Samuel Gulliver to Lilliput and Brobdingnag, by Dean Swift.
 A four part narrative, opening with Gulliver’s shipwreck on the island of Lilliput, whose inhabitant are just six inches high.
 It is is a satirical romp in which Swift takes some memorable shots at English political parties and their antics.
 This is the 1948 first edition, illustrated by Edward Bawden with charming colour illustrations throughout the book.

 Binding suggestions: This book's lithographs are bright in colour, so the book would look good with a bright shade of leather binding.
 A yellow or blue would look good, with a blind frame, raised bands to the spine and gold lettering of the title and author on the front.
 A contrasting ribbon to mark your page in the book, and blue edges to complete the look.

 From Here to Eternity is the debut novel of American author James Jones, published by Scribner's in 1951.
 Set in 1941, the novel focuses on several members of a U.S. Army infantry company stationed in Hawaii in Barracks on the island of Oahu, in the months leading up to the Japanese attack on Pearl Harbor.
 This is a 1952 copy published by Collins.